Eriskay: 19th century

 According to the Napier Commission testimony of local resident John McCaskill, the islanders of Eriskay had consisted as recently as the 1830s and '40s of only three families and less than 30 people.
 They had been radically multiplied, though, during the subsequent phases of the Highland Clearances.
 The estate Factors, who considered Eriskay "agriculturally worthless", accordingly used the island as a dumping ground for evicted tenants from the many other islands owned by Colonel John Gordon throughout the Sound of Barra and the southern Outer Hebrides.
 For the most part, however, the newly arrived islanders of Eriskay belonged to the Catholic Church in Scotland and had their family roots in South Uist.
 Even so, for decades after Catholic Emancipation in 1829, there was still no resident Roman Catholic priest in Eriskay, and the island's population was largely served by visiting priests from St Peter's Roman Catholic Church at Daliburgh, South Uist.
 Such priests had walk down to "The Priests' Point" along the south coast and kindle a bonfire as a signal for Eriskay fishermen to sail over and ferry them across the Sound of Barra.
 The first St. Michael's Roman Catholic Church was stated to have been built in 1852, "shortly after the arrival of hundreds of evictees from South Uist and elsewhere.
 It was no more than a big stone crofthouse, a single-storey rectangle, at first with a thatch and later with a corrugated iron roof."
 The current St Michael's Roman Catholic Church stands atop Cnoc nan Sgrath, a hill overlooking the main village on Eriskay.
 It was built with stones and homemade mortar by the local population.(Maighstir Ailein).
 The site of the 1852 stone chapel is now marked by a Marian shrine with a statue of Our Lady of Fatima, overlooking the Sound of Barra.

 Eriskay is also important to both Christian poetry and Scottish Gaelic literature.
 In his 19th century iconic song poem Eilein na h-Òige ("Island of the Young"), MacDonald praises the beauty of Eriskay, its wildlife, and the fondness of its people for telling tales from the Fenian Cycle of Celtic mythology inside the ceilidh house.
 He also commented upon the visits to Eriskay by Saint Columba, Iain Mùideartach (chief of Clanranald), and Prince Charles Edward Stuart.

+Fishing

+The Annual Reports of the Fishery Board for Scotland provide an insight into the state of fishing from Eriskay in the years before the First World War.
+The catch typically consisted of mackerel and lobsters.